 Learn the basics of a money market account and how money market funds and accounts differ.

 Limited withdrawals limit temptations, too

 Limited access is one of the main reasons traditional and online banks offer that slightly higher interest rate for a money market account.
 By limiting the number of transactions you're permitted within a month, your bank ensures that it will have money available to lend to others.
 Transaction limits are rarely intolerable, but by ticking off a number every time you move money, the limits will send a subtle message you may need to hear.

 Your bank may require a higher minimum deposit to open a money market account, perhaps $10,000, for example.
 Build up slowly to that amount in a traditional or online high-yield savings account before transferring the amount over.
 You may want to keep your original savings account open with a $1,000 emergency fund.
 This account can serve as a buffer, too, reducing your need to interact with your money market account at all.

 If your bank requires a $10,000 deposit and that seems too difficult to achieve, compare money market account rates and deposit requirements for interest-bearing accounts at other banks.

 You may have the option of linking your account to your debit card.

-If you have to go old-school to interact with your money--driving up to the pneumatic tube at your local brick-and-mortar bank or, heaven forbid, walking up to a teller--you'll be even less likely to touch the balance.
+If you have to go old-school to interact with your money you'll be even less likely to touch the balance.
 Set up automatic deposits to your money market account so your savings can grow without you even having to think about it.
 If you use an online bank, create a complicated password and then do your best to forget it.